AitonGoldman/PSS_Qualifying/docs/tutorial/Tutorial.md

 The code in this branch will be a minimum skeleton to demonstrate how PSS_Qualifying works.
 The skeleton has implemented one feature : allowing users to get information about a specific `Event`.
 This tutorial use the skeleton to introduce you to the PSS_Qualifying code structure and how it works.

 ## A quick demo
-Before we start the tutorial, let's try using the skeleton to get information about an event.
+Before we start the tutorial, let's try using the skeleton to get information about the event that was inserted into the database by the bootstrapping script.
 We do this by running the following command at the top level of the PSS_Qualifying repo :
 ```
 PYTHONPATH=. gunicorn -b 0.0.0.0:8000 'test_app:app' -w $1 --reload
 ```
 You have now started the PSS_Qualifying server.
-In order to use the PSS_Qualifying server to get the info for an existing event in the database, hit the url `http://0.0.0.0:8000/event/1` (in a seperate shell with `curl` or through your webbrowser) and you will get the event info that looks like this :
+In order to use the PSS_Qualifying server to get the info for the existing event in the database, hit the url `http://0.0.0.0:8000/event/1` (in a seperate shell with `curl` or through your webbrowser) and you will get the event info that looks like this :
 ```
 {
   event_id:1,